uikit/uikit-site/docs/pages/navbar.md

 For a basic sticky navbar, wrap the navbar inside a container with the `uk-sticky` attribute from the [Sticky component](sticky.md).

-The navbar itself has a modifier class `uk-navbar-sticky` that ensures an optimized styling for the sticky state (for example an additional box shadow).
+The navbar itself has a modifier class `uk-navbar-sticky` that ensures an optimized styling for the sticky state (for example, an additional box shadow).
 To let the sticky component dynamically add and remove that class, set `cls-active: uk-navbar-sticky`.
 To ensure that the class is added to the navbar container, set `sel-target: .uk-navbar-container`.

 **Note** You can view more examples in the tests for the [Sticky Navbar](../assets/uikit/tests/sticky-navbar.html).